zwadhams/AutoVulnDiscovery/Assignment2/README.md

 python3 fuzzer.py
 ```

-This fuzzer is generating random email addresses to the server.<br/>
+This fuzzer is generating random email addresses and sending them to the server.<br/>
-It saves a set of inputs (messages to be sent to the server) to a file.<br/>
+It saves a set of inputs (messages to be sent to the server) to a List.<br/>
-Then it creates the server as a subprocess in a thread.
-Later we'll be able to read what is happening with this subprocess.<br />
+Then it creates 10 servers threads. <br />
+Each server has a log file whose name ends with the port number used by the server.<br/>
 Multiprocessing is implemented as something called a Pool where we specify the
-number of threads that we want.
+number of client threads that we want.
 We are creating a different thread for each
 send request.
+Right now we have ten clients.
+We can have as many as we want. <br />

-Later we will probably have to create more instances of the server also.
-There is a map function that receives the send function as an argument, as well as a file that contains the inputs that were generated.
+There is a map function that receives a send_email_wrapper function as an argument, as well as the list that contains the inputs that were generated.
+This wrpper function was created because the map function can take a function as an argument that inturns needs to take another argument.
+I wanted to pass a different port to each call of the send_email function.
+Thus the wrapper.
-This map function will pass an input from the list inside the file to each instance of the send function.<br/> <br />
+This map function will pass an input from the list and a port number to each instance of the send function.<br/> <br />

-I'm just using Python f-strings (Jinja2 templates had been mentioned, but maybe that is not necessary.)<br/>
+I'm just using Python f-strings to substitute values in the send_email function.
+(Jinja2 templates had been mentioned, but maybe that is not necessary.)<br/>